AppImage/docs.appimage.org/source/reference/appimage/appimage-types.rst

 ###########################

 When distributions started dropping FUSE 2 support in 2022, the AppImage team started to develop a new static runtime, whose first experimental version was available in May of 2022.
-This version has been embedded in go-appimagetool, an experimental alternative to the reference implementation.
+This version has been embedded in :ref:`go-appimagetool <go-appimagetool>`, an experimental alternative to the reference implementation.
 There were still discussions about potential other solutions in 2022 and early 2023 until it became clear in February of 2023 that this static version would become the future reference implementation.

 After testing the runtime for a while, it was supposed to "be made official" (replace the old reference implementation) in April of 2023.
 But that didn't happen due to multiple issues: